chhopsky/updatethestream/how-to-contribute.md

 4. Run Git Bash by hitting start and typing git bash.
 5. You probably want to set up in c:\github\ so: `cd c:` then `mkdir github` then `cd github`
 6. Clone the repository into a folder: `git clone https://github.com/chhopsky/updatethestream.git`
-7. Install `pipenv`: `pip install pipenv`
+7. Install pipenv: `pip install pipenv` (this lets you isolate your development environment from the rest of your pc)
-8. Create a lock file: `pipenv lock`
+8. Create a lock file: `pipenv lock` (this tells the environment installer what packages you need)
-9. Sync the environment: `pipenv sync`
+9. Sync the environment: `pipenv sync` (this installs everything from the lock file)
-10. Activate the pipenv development environment: `pipenv shell`
+10. Activate the pipenv development environment: `pipenv shell` (this activates your development environment)
 11. Open VSCode and open a folder.
 Navigate to `c:\github\updatethestream` or wherever you put the updatethestream folder containing the project.
 12. In the bottom left corner, there's a small box that says 'main'.
 Click it and a popup will appear at the top in the middle.
 This is letting you select which branch of the repository you're on. `main` is the current public release, you want `development.
 13. Hit the button with the circled arrows in the bottom left to refresh